The city of Anjar was built by Caliph Walid Ibn Abd El Malak at the beginning of the 8th century, during the Umayyad period.

-It stands witness to the Umayyad Civilization.
-It was the perfect example of an inland commercial centre at the crossroads of two important routes: one leading from Beirut to Damascus and the other crossing the Bekaa and leading from Homs to Tiberiade.
+It stands witness to the Umayyad Civilization and a perfect example of an inland commercial center at the crossroads of two important routes: one leading from Beirut to Damascus and the other crossing the Bekaa and leading from Homs to Tiberiade.

-At the end of 1940, archaeologists discovered the ancient city that was never really completed.
+At the end of 1940, archaeologists discovered an ancient city that was never really completed.

 Here are pictures of the amazing city of Anjar, which is considered a unique sample of 8th-century town planning.

 The town is also known by the name “Haoush Moussa” (Moussa’s home).
 The population consists almost entirely of Armenians.